crwainstock/mvp/README.md

 ## Code & Functionality Overview

-- Front End
+- **Front End**
   - This project includes pages and components.
   - `App.js` is where the routes (pages) are defined.
-  - _Pages_ include:
+  - **Pages** include:
     - `Home` "/"
       - This page renders the `MyLibraryWidget` and `Search` components.
     - `MyLibraryView` "/mylibrary"
     - `BookDetailView` "/mylibrary/${bookId}"
   - Each page includes code to fetch data from the external API and/or database.
-  - Since only the bookId is stored in the database, this value is used to search the Google Books API and return the detailed book information.
+  - Since only the bookId (from the external API) is stored in the database, this value is used to search the Google Books API and return the detailed book information.
 It is also used in the `BookDetailView` to search the database and return the review data.

 ## Looking Ahead